 A stream can contain any number of signal channels and the samples are interleaved into frames.
-All the channels in a stream must share the same sample format.

 Lock-free buffers

 These are circular buffers established using shared memory and appear as virtual files under the directory /dev/shm or /run/shm.
 Each buffer has just a single input process but any number of processes can consume data from the buffer.
 The input process will never block waiting for consumers.
 Consumer processes will block and sleep until a packet of data is available.
 If a consumer process cannot keep up with the flow of data, the buffer will eventually overrun and consumers will be able to detect this and take appropriate action.